Home Decor Hub

 Think of these as lifetime purchases that work in any rental, any layout, any city.
 Buy them once, move them forever:

 This kit works in a studio apartment, a shared house, a city flat, or a suburban rental.
+For more small-space strategies, see our small apartment decorating ideas.
 It is not tied to one space — it is tied to you.

 Everything in this guide is designed to be reversible.
 But here is your pre-move-out checklist to make sure: